Search this site

 Googlemaps allow you to download and store maps to your phone and therefore you don't need any cell service at all to navigate.
 In fact, you can actually turn off cell service with have GPS active and you will be fine.

-If you are going to navigate with your phone, make sure that you have a cell phone service that has unlimited data for Costa Rica.
+If you are going to navigate using your phone with cellular data turned on, make sure that you have a cell phone service that has unlimited data for Costa Rica.
 Before we got our Costa Rica phone number, we had T-Mobile and did not incur any additional data or text charges.
 It worked flawlessly and provided great service even when in somewhat remote areas.

 You are ready to come to Costa Rica and your itinerary has you driving on the main, paved roads.
 To save a few dollars, you opt for the small 2WD compact.
 I did this once and it was the last time.